 We provide children with autism a hands- on experience through gardening, animal care and sustainability related activities.
-We are currently tending to chickens, rabbits, cats, and maremma sheepdogs, along with a variety of vegetable gardens.
-We plan to add horses, alpacas and donkeys in the near future.
+We are currently tending to chickens, rabbits, cats, maremma sheepdogs, and horses, along with a variety of vegetable gardens.
+We plan to add alpacas and donkeys in the near future.
 Weekly themes and activities are structured around various nature, nutrition, environmental themes with an emphasis on growing our own food and total animal care.
-We collect eggs daily and work with our farm manager, learning how to take care of our crops and farm animals every day.
+We collect eggs daily and learn how to take care of our crops and farm animals every day.
 We also enjoy exploring the farm and many other activities around the farm.

 1:3 staff to camper ratio